nuuuwan/news_lk3_data/README.md

 The Police Special Task Force (STF) has arrested a Mawlawi and his brother at Oddamavadi while in possession of weapons including two firearms and several rounds of ammunition.

-Police Spokesman DIG Nihal Thalduwa said the two suspects were arrested with two T-56 assault rifles, two magazines, 60 rounds of ammunition, a sword and a pair of binoculars.
+Acting Police Media Spokesperson DIG Ruwan Gunasekara said the two suspects were arrested with two T-56 assault rifles, two magazines, 60 rounds of ammunition, a sword and a pair of binoculars.

 The suspects were arrested by officers of the Special Task Force in Aralaganwila during an operation conducted last night (30), based on information received by army intelligence.